jdsandifer/digital-paperwork/README.md

 ### The Solution

 I was consulted to see what could be done to improve the situation.
-I suggested moving toward an API system where the fronted queried the backend for data, received all data for each event at one time, and then controlled the display of that data.
+I suggested moving toward an API system where the front-end queried the backend for data, received all the data for each event at one time, and then controlled the display of that data.
-I also suggested using React on the frontend to help force a component approach to the frontend development and help speed up the rendering of the frontend.
+I also suggested using React on the frontend to help force a component approach to the front-end development and help speed up the rendering of the front-end.

 ### Aftermath
-My suggestions were implemented and page loads for the software inproved dramatically.
+My suggestions were accepted and I helped with the implementation - making most of the front-end changes myself.
+Page loads for the software improved dramatically.
 Even the largest events were loading in reasonable time frames and the user interface was more responsive.

 ### Continual Improvement
 Even after the initial success of my solution, I found additional ways to improve the software.
 Using PureComponent, I was able to make sure components that didn't have changes in data weren't re-rendering with each new cycle.
-That further improved the UI so that it is now very responsive.
+With that and other optimizations, the UI it is now very responsive.